-- > Any treatments, care, procedures, Hospital confinements, services, or supplies that are in excess of any Plan limitations or maximum benefits or specified as not covered. - Radial keratotomy, lasik surgery, or any procedure to correct refractive errors. - > Dental implants. - Personal items, such as newspapers, magazines, books, telephone, telegrams, rental of radio or television, personal laundry, toiletries, admission kits or trays, and slippers.
-This also includes guest cots, guest trays, and sanitary napkins. - Services, drugs, supplies or expenses that are not the result of an initial, in-person Physician or office visit with a health care provider, such as a fee for telephone calls or an Internet provider. - > Non-PPO Ambulatory surgical center charges. - Treatment of injuries caused by suicide, attempted suicide, or self-inflicted Injury, unless the injuries resulted from an underlying medical condition (including both physical and Mental Health conditions).
-However, benefits will not be paid for such charges if the selfinflicted Injury, suicide, or suicide attempt was the result of the illegal use of drugs, whether or not the person has a medical (physical or Mental Health) condition. - > Orthoptics or vision training. - Unlicensed facilities or providers. - Treatment rendered outside the United States, unless you or your Dependent is traveling for business, pleasure or as a registered full-time student in a foreign country. - Treatment for injuries sustained while participating in an act which violates state or federal statute, except that injuries sustained as the result of domestic violence will be covered.
+- Any treatments, care, procedures, Hospital confinements, services, or supplies that are in excess of any Plan limitations or maximum benefits or specified as not covered. - > Radial keratotomy or any procedure to correct refractive errors. - > Dental implants. - Personal items, such as newspapers, magazines, books, telephone, telegrams, rental of radio or television, personal laundry, toiletries, admission kits or trays, and slippers.
+This also includes guest cots, guest trays, and sanitary napkins. - Services, drugs, supplies or expenses that are not the result of an initial, in-person Physician or office visit with a health care provider, such as a fee for telephone calls or an Internet provider. - > Non-PPO Ambulatory surgical center charges. - > Orthoptics or vision training. - Unlicensed facilities or providers. - Treatment rendered outside the United States, unless you or your Dependent is traveling for business, pleasure or as a registered full-time student in a foreign country. - Treatment for injuries sustained while participating in an act which violates state or federal statute, except that injuries sustained as the result of domestic violence will be covered. - Any of the following items for any condition or indication, including for supplementation of an inadequate diet, replacement of foods due to intolerances, to provide nutritional alternatives, or for weight loss or maintenance: - Standardized or specialized infant formula for conditions other than inborn errors of metabolism or inherited metabolic diseases, including, but not limited to: food allergies; multiple protein intolerances; lactose intolerances; gluten-free formula for glutensensitive enteropathy/celiac disease; milk allergies; sensitivities to intact protein; protein or fat maldigestion; or intolerances to soy formulas or protein hydrolysates;

-- Any of the following items for any condition or indication, including for supplementation of an inadequate diet, replacement of foods due to intolerances, to provide nutritional alternatives, or for weight loss or maintenance: - Standardized or specialized infant formula for conditions other than inborn errors of metabolism or inherited metabolic diseases, including, but not limited to: food allergies; multiple protein intolerances; lactose intolerances; gluten-free formula for glutensensitive enteropathy/celiac disease; milk allergies; sensitivities to intact protein; protein or fat maldigestion; or intolerances to soy formulas or protein hydrolysates; - Food thickeners; - Dietary and food supplements; - Lactose-free products and products to aid in lactose digestion; - Gluten-free food products; - Weight-loss foods and formula and products to aid weight loss; - Normal grocery items; - Low carbohydrate diets; - Baby food; - Grocery items that can be blenderized and used with an enteral feeding system; - Nutritional supplement puddings; - High protein powders and mixes; and - Oral vitamins and minerals. - Expenses for any medical services, supplies, or drugs or medicines that are determined to be Experimental or Investigative. - > Expenses which are not specifically listed as covered under the Plan. - Expenses related to a Dependent child's pregnancy diagnosed by a Physician after January 1, 2013. - Physical Therapy services for educational or developmental purposes except as specifically covered under the Plan. - Speech Therapy services which are the result of an idiopathic developmental delay, are educational based or are otherwise provided by a school based provider.
+- Food thickeners; - Dietary and food supplements; - Lactose-free products and products to aid in lactose digestion; - Gluten-free food products; - Weight-loss foods and formula and products to aid weight loss; - Normal grocery items; - Low carbohydrate diets; - Baby food; - Grocery items that can be blenderized and used with an enteral feeding system; - Nutritional supplement puddings; - High protein powders and mixes; and - Oral vitamins and minerals. - Expenses for any medical services, supplies, or drugs or medicines that are determined to be Experimental or Investigative. - Expenses which are not specifically listed as covered under the Plan. - Expenses related to a Dependent child's pregnancy diagnosed by a Physician, except as required under applicable law. - Physical Therapy services for educational or developmental purposes except as specifically covered under the Plan. - Speech Therapy services which are the result of an idiopathic developmental delay, are educational based or are otherwise provided by a school based provider. - Any supplies or equipment that do not meet the Plan's definition of Durable Medical Equipment (DME) or that the Trustees determine is not DME, and is not otherwise covered under the Plan. - Casts, splints, braces, crutches, and trusses purchased without a Physician's prescription. - Any and all expenses incurred by a person covered under this Plan in connection with service as a surrogate (whether traditional or gestational) in exchange for something of value (except for de minimis reimbursements for incidental surrogacy-related expenses), including but not limited to: - Expenses for pre-gestational and pre-pregnancy testing, office visits, evaluation (including psychological), laboratory, and x-ray examination;